 When police officers respond to a domestic violence call, they almost always arrest someone.
 They typically make an initial determination based on witness statements, and then bring someone in: the husband, the wife, the boyfriend, the girlfriend.

 The initial determination is a quick one, and in many cases the alleged victim does not even want to press charges.
 However, given the current domestic violence laws, police officers almost always err on the side of making an arrest to insulate themselves from potential liability.
 As a result, it is not uncommon for the wrong person to be arrested, or for a suspect to be arrested when he or she is truly innocent of the crimes charged.

-If you have been accused of this criminal offense, you can turn to a Colorado Springs domestic violence lawyer at Boal Law Firm for help.
+If you have been accused of this criminal offense, you can turn to a Colorado Springs domestic violence lawyer at Boal Law Firm, P.C. for help.
 Brian B. Boal is a former El Paso County criminal prosecutor with the ability to protect you, your family and your future in these serious cases.

 Understanding Domestic Violence Charges

 Technically, domestic violence is not a criminal charge.
 It is a sentence enhancer that can be added to any charge, making the penalties for that charge much more severe.
 An example of the enhanced penalties that you may face if a charge has been labeled a domestic violence offense includes loss of your Second Amendment right to bear arms, which could then lead to being discharged from the military or loss of another job that requires you to carry a gun.
 You will also be forced to take up to 52 weeks of expensive domestic violence classes that you will have to pay for.

 Criminal charges that are frequently labeled as domestic violence offenses include:

 - False imprisonment